codacy/docs/docs/release-notes/self-hosted/self-hosted-v4.3.0.md

 ## Bug fixes

 -   Added support to configure the values of timeouts used in internal operations to list branches and pull requests.
 (CY-4914)
+-   Improved the code pattern names for Cppcheck.
+(CY-4887)
 -   Fixed an issue where the repository list in the Admin panel may become <span class="skip-vale">misformatted</span>.
 (CY-4862)
 -   Fixed an issue where inline exclusions for Bandit weren't being correctly applied.
 (CY-4843)
 -   Fixed Checkov failing the analysis with some Terraform files.
 (CY-4744)